thadtorix/thadstorix/src/pages/weddings.md

 * Perhaps most important:  I help (when asked) you write your vows.
 When a bride/groom is having trouble coming up with what to say, it can be terrifying.
 I'm great at getting people past writer's block.
 * Last, but not least, is my favorite moment in my work:  Just a bit before the ceremony, I find time with the Bride & Groom (either together or separately depending on your desire) to take a moment just before "go time".
 In that moment I'll make sure you are all set and I'll pray with you.
 I don't make it a big deal, just a quick and sincere prayer over each of you as you make the biggest promise of your life.
 Many couples tell me later that this moment made a big difference, even when they aren't really used to religion or praying or whatever.

+## When you're ready to book, or have some questions, please give me a call or text at:

+##  417-213-1205

 # Check out these reviews!

 \---